sisinflab/warprec/docs/source/recommenders/context.rst

      - Model
      - Description
    * - Factorization-Based
+     - AFM
+     - Attentional Factorization Machine using an attention network to weigh feature interactions.
+   * -
+     - DCN
+     - Deep & Cross Network using a Cross Network for explicit bounded-degree feature interactions.
+   * -
      - DeepFM
      - Parallel combination of FM and DNN to capture both low- and high-order feature interactions.
    * -